AriFordsham/GHCWiki/commentary/libraries.md

 The repository structure of a GHC source tree is described in [Repositories](repositories).

 You can see exactly which versions of what packages GHC depends on by looking in [compiler/ghc.cabal.in](/trac/ghc/browser/compiler/ghc.cabal.in)[](/trac/ghc/export/HEAD/ghc/compiler/ghc.cabal.in).
+The versions of the boot packages (including the `base` library) associated with each GHC release are tabulated in [GHC Boot Library Version History](commentary/libraries/version-history).

 # Building packages that GHC doesn't depend on